chocolf/MoneyFromMobs/README.md

 # MoneyFromMobs
-A Spigot plugin that makes mobs drop money with looting multiplier.
+A Spigot plugin that makes mobs drop money with a looting multiplier.
 Make sure to check out the wiki for any info you need
 Find more information on the plugin [here](https://www.spigotmc.org/resources/money-from-mobs-1-12-1-17.79137/)

 ## Support